 2022 Tillman Scholar

-The challenges she and the other female crew-members faced during the integration motivated her to separate from the navy and pursue advocacy from a different perspective.
-Desaree is a prospective Neuroscience major at Wesleyan University set on a career in the law field.
-Since beginning school, she has managed three fundraisers for child advocacy organizations and works as a peer health advocate.
+The challenges she and the other female crewmembers faced during the integration motivated her to separate from the navy and pursue advocacy from a different perspective.
+Desaree is a Neuroscience major at Wesleyan University set on a career in the law field.
+Since beginning school, she has worked to develop a strong and supportive veteran community on campus and volunteers at the Connecticut Institute for Refugees and Immigrants providing legal case work assistance to asylum seekers, refugees, and trafficked persons.
 She believes the best avenues for advocacy are addressing the system itself rather than individual issues.

 Her ultimate goal is to work to stop sex trafficking in the U.S. by developing community outreach programs to reduce the human trafficking risk in vulnerable communities and rooting out supply chains that prey on those communities.
 Ultimately, she plans to work in a program that provides legal representation and rehabilitation for survivors of sex trafficking.
 Desaree is a lifelong learner with a passion for advocacy and developing strong communities.